Bandar Torkaman: Tourism

-In the past, the city was equipped with three big jetties and was used by Allied Forces during World War II for transportation of equipment.
-However, two jetties have sunk, and presently due to poor equipment and the gradual decline of water, Bandar Torkaman possesses only one jetty, is no longer bustling, and is mostly used to communicate with Ashouradeh Island.

-During Norouz (New Iranian Year) and summers, this jetty is full of seasonal merchants who bring Turkman fabricated objects to the city for sale.
-Ashouradeh Island is a main attraction in the region.
+In the past, the city was equipped with three big jetties and was used by Allied Forces after the Anglo-Soviet invasion of Iran during World War II for transportation of equipment.
+However, two jetties have sunk, and presently due to poor equipment and the gradual decline of water, Bandar Torkaman possesses only one jetty, is no longer bustling, and is mostly used to communicate with Ashuradeh Island.
+During Nowruz (New Iranian Year) and summers, this jetty is full of seasonal merchants who bring Turkman fabricated objects to the city for sale.
+Ashuradeh Island is a main attraction of the region.

 Environment

 During the colder months of the year, the Gomishan lagoon, Bandar Torkaman's highly biodiverse wetland habitat, hosts many thousands of migrating birds from icy Siberia, far to the northeast, including cranes, ducks, storks and geese.

 Carpets

 Carpet-weaving is a major source of income for the inhabitants.
-Turkmen cushions, carpets, prayer rugs, and felt mats woven in this region are not only sold in other cities within Iran but are also exported throughout the world (See Persian rugs).
+Turkmen cushions, carpets, prayer rugs, and felt mats woven in this region are not only sold in other cities within Iran but are also exported throughout the world (See Persian carpet).
 Turkmen cushions and carpets are known for their ancient patterns.
 Jajim (rustic textiles, similar to mats or blankets), and Palas (homespun woolen cloth), woven by local craftspeople, are yet further regional art-forms which showcase the time-honoured traditions and skills of the Turkmen of northeastern Iran, who share a common cultural heritage with their neighbors in nearby Turkmenistan.